eu-ge-ne/toy/README.md

 - Built with Deno and TypeScript (with zero third-party dependencies)
 - Opens large files (tested on gigabyte-sized files)
-- Properly handles Unicode grapheme clusters and always moves cursor according to the width of characters
+- Properly handles Unicode grapheme clusters and moves cursor according to the width of characters
 - Leverages the
   [Synchronized Output](https://gist.github.com/christianparpart/d8a62cc1ab659194337d73e399004036)
   extension for fast rendering (median 5 ms)